 Replacing windows in your home can be a costly endeavor, but with the right planning and preparation, you can keep the costs down.
 The cost of window replacement depends on several factors, such as the size of the unit, the material used, and where they are installed in your home.
 Exit window costs can be high due to certain size and installation requirements by law.
 The cost will be higher for larger homes with more than 10 windows and lower for smaller homes with fewer windows to replace.

-If you're deciding which new window styles you want to install, it's helpful to analyze the different costs of each window style beforehand.
+Professionals may need to remove or replace additional parts, such as a broken or rotted molding, and this additional labor and materials will add to your final bill.
+When deciding which new window styles you want to install, it's helpful to analyze the different costs of each window style beforehand.
 Unique challenges include custom parts made to fit non-standard sizes, repair or replace rotten or broken moldings, match historic architecture, eliminate counterweights, upgrade to current code standards, and fill empty areas with insulation.
-With the right planning and preparation, window replacement costs don't have to be an overwhelming expense.
-Professionals may need to remove or replace additional parts, such as a broken or rotted molding, and this additional labor and materials will add to your final bill.
+The only way to get an exact price for a certain brand of windows is to contact a trusted contractor in your area, as window brand prices change based on location, installer, and potential tax credits, rebates, or special offers exclusive to your area.